The Tale of Mrs. Tiggy-Winkle: Plot

 The laundered clothing is tied up in bundles and Lucie's handkerchiefs are neatly folded into her clean pinafore.
 They set off together down the path to return the fresh laundry to the little animals and birds in the neighbourhood.
 At the bottom of the hill, Lucie mounts the stile and turns to thank Mrs. Tiggy-Winkle.
-However, strangely, Mrs. Tiggy-Winkle is "running running running up the hill".
-She has not asked Lucie for the washing bill nor has she said goodbye.
-Her cap, shawl, and print gown are nowhere to be seen.
-Mrs. Tiggy-Winkle is much smaller and covered in brown prickles.
-Lucie realises that Mrs. Tiggy Winkle is nothing more than a Hedgehog!"
+However, strangely, Mrs. Tiggy-Winkle runs up the hill, not asking for the washing bill nor saying goodbye.
+Her clothes have disappeared, revealing Mrs. Tiggy-Winkle to be a hedgehog.

-The narrator tells the reader that some thought Lucie had fallen asleep on the stile and dreamed the encounter, but if so, then how could she have three clean handkerchiefs and a laundered pinafore?
-"Besides," the narrator assures the reader, "I have seen that door into the back of the hill called Cat Bells – and besides I am very well acquainted with dear Mrs. Tiggy-Winkle!"
+Following the events, some townspeople believe Lucie had fallen asleep on the stile and dreamed the encounter, despite having her laundry cleaned and the narrator themselves stating they have seen Mrs. Tiggy-Winkle's door.

 Background

 The story of Mrs. Tiggy-Winkle was inspired by Kitty MacDonald, a Scottish washerwoman the Potters employed over the course of eleven summers at Dalguise House on the River Tay in Perthshire.
 Potter was 26 when, in 1892, she visited MacDonald while staying at Heath Park, Birnam.
 She wrote in her journal: "Went out with the pony ... to see Kitty MacDonald, our old washerwoman ...
 Kitty is eighty-three but waken, and delightfully merry ...
 She is a comical, round little woman, as brown as a berry and wears a multitude of petticoats and a white mutch.
 Her memory goes back for seventy years, and I really believe she is prepared to enumerate the articles of her first wash in the year '71".
 (The Scots Language Centre defines "mutch" as "A head-dress, especially a close-fitting day cap of white linen or muslin…specifically such as used to be worn by married women”.)